The Missing Cross to Purity

 Keep out of the vain fashions of the world;

-let not your eyes, and minds, and spirits
+do not let your eyes, minds, and spirits

 run after every fashion (in apparel) of the nations;

-for that will lead you from the solid life
+for that will lead you away from the solid life

 into unity with that spirit that leads to follow the fashions of the nations,